fantasycalendar/FoundryVTT-Tagger/README.md

 ## Documentation

 ### Get By Tag
-Gets PlaceableObjects with matching tags provided to the method.
+Get Documents with matching tags provided to the method.

 `Tagger.getByTag(String|Array, Object)`